 \begin{samepage} \begin{itemize} \item \textbf{Mutational effect prediction}, which evaluates model ability to capture complex, non-linear correlations within viral genomic sequences and to infer the functional consequences of individual mutations. \item \textbf{Antigenic diversity prediction}, which assesses model capacity to understand immune escape and strain differentiation. \item \textbf{Pandemic prediction}, which identifies models with strong zero-shot generalization suitable for modelling mutations observed in natural viral evolution. \end{itemize} \end{samepage}

-ViroGym includes over 552,937 mutated sequence readouts, 2,691 viral sequence–titer pairs, and 24,187 naturally occurring single-mutation frequency measurements.
-It spans 13 virus types and 7 phenotypic categories, providing broad coverage across viral families and functional properties (see Table~\ref{detailed_types} in Appendix A.1 for details).
+ViroGym includes over 552,065 mutated sequence readouts, 2,691 viral sequence--titer pairs, and 24,187 naturally occurring single-mutation frequency measurements.
+Of the DMS entries, 501,984 are single amino acid substitutions and 3,188 are deletions or indels (see Table~\ref{tab:mut_types} in Appendix~\ref{sec:appendix_dms}).
+It spans 13 virus types and 7 phenotypic categories, providing broad coverage across viral families and functional properties (see Table~\ref{detailed_types} in Appendix~\ref{sec:appendix_dms} for details).
+We note that SARS-CoV-2 comprises approximately 47\% of DMS assays (36 of 79) and Influenza A comprises approximately 22\%, reflecting the availability of large-scale experimental data for these pathogens; this composition is an inherent feature of the current published DMS landscape rather than a deliberate design choice.
 By providing clinical meaningful and rigorous benchmarks, ViroGym enables a more realistic assessment of model utility for vaccine and antiviral development.